 - Formal management of all equipment on the network, including equipment in user areas is in place.
-See Device and Media Controls and Integrity Policies and Procedures. - The initiation of an event is separated from its authorization in order to reduce possible collusion. - Ports, similar applications and services installed on a network or computer system which are not required for business purposes/functions are removed or disabled. - Bring your own device (BYOD) and/or company-owned devices are configured to require an automatic lockout screen, and the requirement is enforced through technical controls. - The organization's system clocks are synchronized to an agreed, authoritative real-time standard (e.g., daylight savings time) and synchronized daily as well as at system boot. - Kansas Health Information Network, Inc. prevents program execution in accordance with the list of unauthorized (blacklisted) software programs and rules authorizing the terms and conditions of software program usage.
-Blacklisted or unauthorized software on the information system, including servers, workstations and laptops, employ an allow-all, deny-by-exception policy to prohibit the execution of known unauthorized (blacklisted) software on the information system, and reviews and updates the list of unauthorized (blacklisted) software periodically but no less than annually.
-Automated controls (e.g. browser settings) are in place to authorize and restrict the use of mobile code (e.g., Java, JavaScript, ActiveX, PDF, postscript, Shockwave movies, and Flash animations).
+See Device and Media Controls and Integrity Policies and Procedures. - The initiation of an event is separated from its authorization in order to reduce possible collusion. - Ports, similar applications and services installed on a network or computer system which are not required for business purposes/functions are removed or disabled. - Bring your own device (BYOD) and/or company-owned devices are configured to require an automatic lockout screen, and the requirement is enforced through technical controls. - The organization's system clocks are synchronized to an agreed, authoritative real-time standard (e.g., daylight savings time) and synchronized daily as well as at system boot. - KONZA Health prevents program execution in accordance with an approved software programs list and allow-by-exception policy.
+This policy applies to all information systems, including servers, workstations, and laptops. - In the allow -by-exception policy, software programs are validated against the of approved software applications and versions prior to the execution of software on the system. - New software is evaluated against security requirements prior to being placed on the approved application list.
+Software applications and software versions are routinely checked - Automated controls (e.g. browser settings) are in place to authorize and restrict the use of mobile code (e.g., Java, JavaScript, ActiveX, PDF, postscript, Shockwave movies, and Flash animations).